-You can usually save time using free payroll templates created in spreadsheet programs (Microsoft Excel or Google Sheets) electronically, especially if the templates use formulas to automate calculations.
+Free payroll templates created through spreadsheet programs (like Microsoft Excel and Google Sheets) can help you save time, especially if the templates use formulas to automate calculations.
 These formulas work as a calculator and automatically figure solutions once you enter the required numerical information.

-Payroll Planning Template
+12-Month (Annual) Payroll Processing Template

 Payroll Budget Template

 Creating a payroll budget is essential, especially for those preparing to either become an employer or continue business operations for a new year or month.
 You need a way to plan for the expenses ahead, so you can avoid cash shortages and issues with the IRS.